9zaig/data-analysis-software-1/README.md

 ### extracting.py

--Getting data for graph from xml file
+- Getting data for graph from xml file

--Use xml.etree.ElementTree
+- Use xml.etree.ElementTree

 ### filter.py